-In honour of the half-century anniversary of the release of the original Bond film (Dr. No), I thought it would be fitting to revisit the best Bond films of all-time.
-The once controversial choice of actor Daniel Craig to play Bond has livened up the series with two of the best films in the franchise.
-The latest film SPECTRE (2015) released in November 2015 is a worthy addition to the Bond Canon.
-Although, it falls just outside the top 10.
+In recent times, Daniel Craig has livened up the series with two of the best films in the franchise.
+The latest one SPECTRE (2015) released in November 2015 is a worthy addition to the Bond canon but it falls just outside the top 10.

 1. Casino Royale (2006)

 A very tough decision.
 Casino Royale reinvigorated the franchise with combination of the old formulae and a refreshing approach to storytelling.
 The character development is something we did not see much of before.
 But, this is still Bond.
 A better version of Bond.
 And one of the better origin stories of any franchise in recent memory.
 That includes Spiderman, Jason Bourne and Christopher Nolan’s Batman franchise.
 Casino Royale is not just a good Bond movie but a good movie by any definition.
 From Daniel Craig, to Eva Green, to Mads Mikkelson, this is simply the best.

 2. Goldfinger (1964)

 The third film of the franchise.
 It is also probably the one that turned the franchise from a successful one to a cultural phenomenon.
 All the elements are here.
 Shirley Bassey’s theme was the first to appear in a Bond film and may be the best.
 It probably has the two single most famous scenes of the franchise containing Jill Masterson’s (Shirley Easton) gold-covered body and the giant laser when Bond manages to talk his way out of trouble.
 Not to mention a certain Pussy Galore’s (Honor Blackman)and her Flying Circus.
 It was so successful that it became the prototype for the franchise going forward.